CFP: Essay Prize in Informal Logic/Critical Thinking/Argumentation Theory

 ● There are no restrictions on authorship.
 Authors need not be members of AILACT.

-● Previously unpublished papers, and papers published or accepted for publication between January 1, 2017 and September 1, 2020 are eligible.
-Maximum length: 6,000 words (exclusive of footnotes and references).
+● Previously unpublished papers, and papers published or accepted for publication between January 1, 2018 and September 1, 2021 are eligible.
+Maximum length: 6,000 words (exclusive of footnotes and bibliography).
 Authors may not submit the same paper, or a similar paper, more than once following the first submission.

 ● Entries will be assessed on the basis of their argument, scholarship, style, and importance to the field.
 There is a limit of one entry per author.

-● The jury members for the 2020 AILACT essay prize, approved by the AILACT Board of Directors, are Jean Goodwin, Distinguished Professor, Department of Communication, North Carolina State University; Hans Hansen, Professor of Philosophy, University of Windsor; David Sherry, Professor of Philosophy, Northern Arizona University.
+● The jury members for the 2021 AILACT essay prize, approved by the AILACT Board of Directors, are Geoffrey Goddu, Professor of Philosophy, University of Richmond; Jean Goodwin, Distinguished Professor, Department of Communication, North Carolina State University; Hans Hansen, Professor of Philosophy, University of Windsor.
 The jury's decision is final.

-● To submit a paper, attach a PDF or MS Word or RTF document to an email with AILACT ESSAY ENTRY on the “subject” line and send it to Derek Allen (firstname.lastname@example.org) with a covering note giving your name, a mailing address, and the word-length of your paper exclusive of footnotes and references.
-Please send the paper ready for blind-reviewing (the author not identified on the paper or file containing the paper or in the description of the document’s properties that is part of the file, and self-identifying references removed from the text, notes and references).
+● To submit a paper, attach a PDF or MS Word or RTF document to an email with AILACT ESSAY ENTRY on the “subject” line and send it to Derek Allen (firstname.lastname@example.org) with a covering note giving your name, a mailing address, and the word-length of your paper exclusive of footnotes and bibliography.
+If the paper was published between January 1, 2018 and the date of its submission for the 2021 AILACT Essay Prize, please include in your covering note the name of the journal concerned, the year of publication, the volume number and issue number.
+Please send the paper ready for blind-reviewing (the author not identified on the paper or file containing the paper or in the description of the document’s properties that is part of the file, and self-identifying references removed from the text, notes and bibliography).
 Each page should be numbered.